Plain English Summary

 Investigating the optimal duration of antibiotic treatment for children with a chronic wet cough

-Six weeks of oral antibiotic (as suggested in the UK national cough guideline) is no more effective that two weeks antibiotic at treating chronic cough in children.
+Six weeks of oral antibiotic (as suggested in the UK national cough guideline) is no more effective than two weeks antibiotic at treating chronic cough in children.

 East Midlands - Leicester South Research Ethics Committee, 07/04/2016, REC ref: 16/EM/0047